okteto/okteto/README.md

 All of this (and more) can be configured via a [simple yaml manifest](https://okteto.com/docs/reference/manifest).

 The end result is that the remote cluster is seen by your IDE and tools as a local filesystem/environment.
-You keep writing your code on your local IDE and as soon as you save a file, the change goes to the development continer and your application instantly updates (taking advantage of any hot-reload mechanism you already have).
+You keep writing your code on your local IDE and as soon as you save a file, the change goes to the development container and your application instantly updates (taking advantage of any hot-reload mechanism you already have).
 This whole process happens in an instant.
 No docker images need to be created and no Kubernetes manifests need to be applied to the cluster.

 ![Okteto](docs/okteto-architecture.png)